 - Continue holding your baby as is so that the solution has time to travel down the blocked track.

-Benefits of Baby Saline Drops/Spray
+Benefits of Baby Saline Drops/Sprays

-- They provide almost instant relief
+- They provide almost instant relief.

-- They are quite cheap and easily available in medical stores without a prescription
+- They are quite cheap and easily available in medical stores without a prescription.

-How to Make Saline Nose Drops for Your Child at Home?
+How to Make Saline Nose Drops for Your Child at Home

 What Will You Need?

-- Water from the tap or distilled water
+- Tap water or distilled water

 - A measuring cap